Hükk Bounty Hunter, Mercenary

 - Fiction, in the story ‘The Hükk Hunts‘

 - A scenario based on the hunt in the story: ‘Scenario: The Hükk Hunts‘

 - AN article on alternate colour schemes for the Hükk: Bringing a Hükk to life

 Hükk in store

-The Hükk can be bought in a boxed set with three war angkriz, or as an outfit with all 5 angkriz and key drones.
+The Hükk can be bought in a boxed set with three war angkriz, or as an outfit with all five angkriz and key drones.
 The Angkriz and drones can also be bought separately.
-Lavamites can also be bought seprately to add replace the angkriz should it be required!
+Lavamites can also be bought separately to replace the angkriz should it be required!